Drug Rehab Support Groups in Michigan

 White Bison Wellbriety Movement

 “Wellbriety” is a coined word that means “well” and “sober.”
 The “Well” refers to the inspiration to go beyond sobriety and recovery, focused on a life of healing and wellness.
-White Bison has produced materials that have been helpful not just with Native Americans, but those seeking a unique spiritual path to recovery.
+White Bison has produced materials that have been helpful not just to Native Americans, but those seeking a unique spiritual path to recovery.
 Even young people, formerly lost to addiction, have found solace and wisdom in a spiritual tradition dating back thousands of years.

 Michigan, like the whole Midwest, has a rich and vibrant tradition of indigenous culture through tribes like the Meskwaki (Fox), the Sauk, and the Potawatomi – to name a few.
 The White Bison Wellbriety Movement works to eradicate drug and alcohol abuse while bringing about a rebirth within indigenous communities through knowledge and recognition of cultural and spiritual identity.